michellejw/code-game/README.md

 ## Contributing

-We welcome contributions!
+Contributions are welcome!
 If you have ideas for new challenges or improvements, feel free to submit a pull request or open an issue.